Ultimate Guide to Wedding Rings

 Designing Your Own Ring

-Although tradition has it that a wedding ring is a plain band, many people want to have a design put into their ring to make it rather more personal.
+Although tradition has it that a wedding ring is a plain band, many people want to design their ring to make it rather more personal.
 These designs can be anything from a simple line going around the ring to various metals incorporated into one ring, stones, patterns and shapes.
 If you can’t find a ring that perfectly suits what you want it’s absolutely possible to design a ring yourself, either using a basic template or going completely freestyle.
 Naturally this will take a lot more time to make than buying a ring off the shelf, but it will be unique to you.
 Just talk to your jeweller about what options they have open.